dnivanthaka/skiing-puzzle/README.md

 # skiing-puzzle
 I wrote this as an excercise.
 This was put up on the website http://geeks.redmart.com/2015/01/07/skiing-in-singapore-a-coding-diversion/.
 All scripts and programs run in the commandline.
 I wrote the Python version first and based on it i wrote the others.
+The Python version creates a temporary file to store the computed results.
+The PHP file based version also creates a temporary file while the memory based version does all the processing in memory.